This post's overview:

 In this post, I will discuss with you the pros and cons of Expedia Rewards.
 Is it really worth it?
 And more importantly, does Expedia Gold status really work?
 It promises you room upgrades and other perks, but in reality, do you get them?

-Hi guys, if you’re new to this blog, my name is Liza and I’ve been travelling like crazy for the last 4 years (while working full-time).
-I managed to visit over 92 countries and in the last 2 years, I was mostly booking hotels on Expedia.
+Hi guys, if you’re new to this blog, my name is Liza and I’ve been travelling a lot during the last 5 years (while working full-time).
+I managed to visit over 100 countries and in the last 6 years, I was mostly booking hotels on Expedia.
 One of my family members worked for the company, so we enjoyed a nice discount for all the hotels I booked, which was nice.
 It wasn’t long until I achieved a Gold Status on Expedia.
 So since roughly May 2018, I have Expedia Gold status and I must say that I did get quite a few perks.
 Let’s talk about it later in more detail.

 Before we jump to the Expedia Rewards Program review, let’s clarify a couple of things first (in case you’re new to Expedia Rewards), e.g. what is this program, who’s eligible, how does it work and how to reach gold status.
 If you already know all that, fabulous!
 Just jump to the section that interests you most from the table of contents below.